Battle of Carberry Hill: Aftermath

-The rebel Lords took Queen Mary to Edinburgh and then, betraying their oath at Carberry Hill, imprisoned her in Lochleven Castle, near Kinross, where her keeper was Sir William Douglas, half brother to James Stewart, 1st Earl of Moray.
+The rebel Lords took Queen Mary to Edinburgh.
+Some chronicles say she was first held in the lodging of Simon Preston of Craigmillar.
+Betraying their oath at Carberry Hill, the Lords imprisoned her in Lochleven Castle, near Kinross, where her keeper was Sir William Douglas, half brother to James Stewart, 1st Earl of Moray.
 William Kirkcaldy was infuriated at the rebel Lords' betrayal of the oath, which he had represented to her in good faith.
 According to George Buchanan the spy Ninian Cockburn raced to the French court with news of Mary's capture.
 On the way he overtook her ambassador, William Chisholm, Bishop of Dunblane, who was ignorant of Mary's defeat, and upstaged him in front of Charles IX of France and Catherine de Medici.

 Queen Mary remained in prison for eleven months while accusations continued by the Lords who deposed her at Carberry Hill.
 Bothwell obtained a ship and first went to Shetland, where he was helped by Olave Sinclair.
 He evaded Murray of Tullibardine and William Kirkcaldy whose ship the Lion ran aground.
 Then he crossed the sea to Norway, captivity, and madness.

 Mary escaped from Lochleven and made for Dumbarton Castle in the west of Scotland.
 She was drawn into battle at Langside and defeated.
 Mary sought safety in England, became a closely watched captive, and was executed in 1587.
 In Scotland, her supporters continued a civil war for the next five years.